• Skip to primary navigation

 Roasted diced pumpkin on a tray.

-Step 2 - Roast the seeds.
+Step 2 - Roast the Seeds

-Place your sesame seeds on a lined baking tray and your pepitas on another and roast in your hot oven until golden brown - approximately 10 minutes.
+In the meantime, place your sesame seeds on a lined baking tray and your pepitas on another and roast in your hot oven until golden brown - approximately 10 minutes.

 A close-up of roasted pepita or pumpkin seeds on a lined baking tray.